Privacy Notice | Tarsus

 F. Internet or other similar network activity.

-Browsing history, search history, social media information, information on a consumer's interaction with a website, application, or advertisement.
+Browsing history, search history, social media information, IP address, device ID, information on a consumer's interaction with a website, application, or advertisement.

 G. Geolocation data.